2ABCDE/Intelligence-Shell/README.md

 # Intelligence-Shell
-The greatest leap forward in the command line since multics.<br>
+The greatest leap forward in the command line since Multics.<br>
 See https://ish.planetearthsoftware.com.